Title

 ■ Life Cycle (Figure 11):

-The wingless females mate and climb up the trees, where they deposit their eggs in loose clusters under bark in crevices and other protected places on the trunk and lower branches (Figure 12).
-Eggs hatch in early May and larvae begin feeding on the new foliage.
+Wingless females mate and climb up the trees, where they deposit their eggs in loose clusters under bark in crevices and other protected places on the trunk and lower branches (Figure 12).
+Eggs hatch in early May, and larvae begin feeding on the new foliage.
 Caterpillars complete feeding in mid-June through early July and descend to the ground on silken strands, where they pupate in the soil and remain dormant until the following spring.

-Both species of cankerworm often will spin down from the tree on silk threads when disturbed.
+Caterpillars of both species often will spin down from the tree on silk threads when disturbed.
 These threads also serve as a means of transport by wind, and small caterpillars may be blown a considerable distance where they infest new trees.

 Tree Damage

 Shot hole damage becomes apparent when caterpillars are ¼ to ½ inch long and will occur as early as mid-May in North Dakota.
-As the caterpillars grow, they continue to feed on the leaf tissue, skeletonizing the tissue between leaf veins, and eventually the entire leaf is consumed, leaving only the midrib (Figure 14).
+As the caterpillars grow, they continue to feed on leaf tissue, skeletonizing it between leaf veins, and eventually consume the entire leaf, leaving only the midrib (Figure 14).

-Repeated defoliation for three or more consecutive years will kill many of the upper branches and decrease the tree’s aesthetic value.
+Repeated defoliation for three or more consecutive years will kill many upper branches and reduce the tree’s aesthetic value.
 Severe defoliation also causes trees to be more susceptible to other stresses, such as drought, diseases, other insects and competition from other trees, especially in overcrowded shelterbelts.

 Pest Management